jpignata/blog/articles/future-developer.md

 and make it clear how a controller should be built in your system.
 Once you've experimented for a while and have settled on an approach, take the time to go back to previous work and refactor into the new pattern.
-This doesn't mean that you should store all of your configuration in one place.
-There's good reason, for example, to have some configuration stored with the project and some stored in the environment to aid in deployment, but there should be one common structure and access pattern for accessing configuration data.
+This doesn't mean that you should add arbitrary constraints.
+There's good reason, for example, to have some configuration stored with the project and some stored in the environment to aid in deployment, but there should be one common structure and access pattern for using configuration data.

 Add conventions to your README or selected documentation repository.
 This will give Future Developer a head start on adding functionality to the system and